How to Get from Brussels to Luxembourg? In this we will analyze the best ways to get from the Belgian capital to Luxembourg, including bus and train

 The direct bus ride takes approximately 3 hours and most buses depart either from Brussels North (Gare du Nord) or Brussels South (Bruxelles-Midi).
 The bus is the cheapest option to travel between the two capitals.

-How to Buy Bus Tickets from Brussels to Luxembourg
+How to Buy Bus Tickets from Belgium to Luxembourg

 Brussels to Luxembourg Day Tour